geoarrow/geoarrow/format.md

 **GeometryCollection**: `List<Geometry>`

 An array of GeometryCollections is represented as a list containing the above geometry array.
 Each element of the array thus represents one or more geometries of varied type.
+The child name of the outer list should be "geometries".

 ### Missing values (nulls)